ryantd42/NY-Legislative-Git/2023/A7895B-2023/bill.md

  every  dollar a White man makes and are murdered at 10 times the rate of the national average, even though financial  independence  and  security can increase chances of escaping violence for these women.
-Women's wages are  key  to their families' economic security and survival.
-Across the country, mothers are breadwinners in almost half of families with  chil- dren  under 18, even though mothers face a greater pay gap than women as a whole.
-Even prior to the pandemic,  working  mothers  faced  continued
+Women's wages

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07517-01-3
+  LBD07517-02-4
- A. 7895  2
+ A. 7895--A  2

- biases  and  stigmas  in  the workplace that caregiving responsibilities will negatively impact their work performance.
+ are  key  to their families' economic security and survival.
+Across the country, mothers are breadwinners in almost half of families with  chil- dren  under 18, even though mothers face a greater pay gap than women as a  whole.
+Even  prior  to the pandemic, working mothers faced continued biases and stigmas in the  workplace  that  caregiving  responsibilities will negatively impact their work performance.
   Women  have  suffered  the  majority  of  pandemic-related job losses.
  Since February 2020, women have lost over 5,400,000 net jobs and account